-This is a summary and review of social GGRRAAACCEEESSS as a useful tool in supervision.
+This is a summary of social GGRRAAACCEEESSS as a useful tool in supervision.

-Having said this, the list-like qualities also are useful in reminding and making named, some of the possible unique differences to be considered about ‘otherness’.
-This list thereby becomes a framework for considering further aspects of difference.
+Having said this, the list-like qualities also are useful in reminding us of some of the possible differences to be considered about ‘otherness’.
+The list thereby becomes a framework for considering further aspects of difference.

 - Gender identity